Fall 2017 Orientation General Schedule

 - Chamber music and orchestra auditions and diction placement for singers

-ASAP: Official Transcripts and any outstanding application materials due
+August 1: Official transcripts and any outstanding application materials due

 All string, woodwind, and brass players are required to audition for orchestra placement during orientation.
 You should prepare two contrasting solo excerpts or pieces of your own choice.
 These two passages of music can be either solo repertoire or orchestra excerpts, your choice.